AleksanderEvensen/Fullstack-V2025/README.md

 # Amazoom

-A full-stack e-commerce application with interactive mapping features built with Spring Boot and Vue.js.
+A full-stack e-commerce inspired by finn.no application built with Spring Boot and Vue.js.

 ## Contributors